 Winds, water, snow and the sound of distant choirs inhabit the cold corners of this intricate release.
 Torturous creaks and rustles imitate the sound of frozen gears.
 Traffic passes by on the outer roads, indicating that someone has shoveled enough to escape their driveway.
 The world is in motion, but slow; in this winter wasteland, nothing happens at normal speed.

-Nicholas Bernier ~ Music from a Book (Denovali)
+Nicholas Bernier ~ Music for a Book (Denovali)

 Another snowed-in album, this disc (half of Music for a Piano/Music for a Book) was recorded in a country cabin around which whiteness gathered like unprinted pages.
 The footsteps in the snow mark the spaces in which the lonely notes were entered, ending a long session of writer’s block.
 Music for a Book is music that unfolds like a book, slowly revealing its narrative as it unfolds.